6306/CSFlashPlayer/README.md

 ## How to use for Webmaster:

-1. (Optional) Edit Scheme property in Form1.cs for your custom scheme, then rebuild.
+1. (Optional) Edit Scheme property in Form1.cs for your custom scheme, then rebuild the CSFP.
-2. Combine scheme header with base64 encoded swf full path  as a launch url.
+2. Combine scheme header with base64 encoded SWF full path as a launch url.
 Example: var url = "csflash://" + base64encode("http://yoursite.com/"+swfpath);

 Hints for Webmaster: